 Following Higher Surgical Training on the Eastern Deanery (Cambridge) rotation he completed further subspeciality training in hepatopancreaticobiliary (HPB) and transplantation surgery in Edinburgh.

 Mark Duxbury is an NHS Consultant Surgeon based at Glasgow Royal Infirmary.
 He has full UK General Medical Council registration and UK Specialist Register accreditation.

-He leads a cancer research group working on pancreatic cancer and liver metastasis.
-He is actively involved in translational research into personalised cancer treatment.
+He has a track record of research into pancreatic cancer and liver metastasis.
+He continues to be actively involved in translational research with ongoing university collaborations.
 He has published widely in peer reviewed journals and has authored a number of book chapters relating to General Surgery, cancer biology and diseases of the pancreas, liver and biliary tree.
 He serves on the Editorial Boards of a number of scientific journals.